aivarsk/django-taskq/README.rst

 Implementing these semantics presents too many design questions to answer *on the task level*.
 Instead, treat the tasks as function calls that are decoupled in time.
 We do not enforce these sematics on functions, we write code inside functions to perform the necessary checks.

-Instead within the task do this:
+Within the task do this:

 1. Lock the application model
 2. Check that all conditions still apply
 3. Perform the action

 *Storing results:*